aplteam/Tatin/docs/PackageConfiguration.md

   ⎕THIS.Admin.ShowHelp
   ```

-Content that does not qualifiy for one of these will be rejected.
+Content that does not qualify for one of these will be rejected.

 #### GetFullPath2AssetsFolder